SigmaWrath/Tukupu-Published/content/Adventure - The Fey Line.md

 > [!info] Staff Necklaces
 >
 > The staff all wear necklaces with clay beads on them representing the cars of the train (the engine and each of the four carriages).
 They can touch a bead and close their eyes to teleport to that cabin.
-If the players manage to "procure" one of these necklaces, they will be able to teleport only to any place they've already visited, and they'll see a bird-eye view representation of the cabin (in real-time).
+If the players manage to "procure" one of these necklaces, they will be able to teleport only to any place they've already visited, and they'll see a bird-eye view representation of the cabin (not real-time).

 | <span style="color:rgb(125, 125, 125)">Staff Members</span> | Leader                                                           | Deputy 1                    | Deputy 2                             |